haystackandroid/shoji/README.md

 - `colorscheme shoji_niji`
 - `colorscheme shoji_shiro`

-To easily toggle between the two shoji themes, add a keybinding to your vimrc, such as:
+To easily toggle between the two shoji themes, add a keybinding to your vimrc, such as...

 ```
 noremap <silent> <C-s> : if g:colors_name == "shoji_niji" <bar>